Rock-Candy-Tea/RSSHUB-PAGE/post/编程/Hex-Rays - Hex-Rays News/Igor’s tip of the week 27_ Fixing the stack pointer.md

 ---
-title: Igor’s tip of the week #27_ Fixing the stack pointer
+title: 'Igor’s tip of the week #27_ Fixing the stack pointer'
 categories:
     - 编程
     - Hex-Rays - Hex-Rays News